-GibraltarThe next day we took a day trip to Gibraltar.
+The next day we took a day trip to Gibraltar.
 "The Rock" is distinctive, although we never got the familiar perspective from the Prudential logo.

-In high season the border crossing from Spain into Gibraltar, which is British territory, can take hours.
-There was plenty of space for busses and cars to wait.
-We zipped right across.
+GibraltarIn high season the border crossing from Spain into Gibraltar, which is British territory, can take hours.
+There was plenty of space for busses and cars to wait, but we zipped right across.
+Another complication is that the access road crosses the airport runway.
+The planes have precedence!

 Although Gibraltar was ceded "in perpetuity" to Britain in 1713, Spain continues to assert sovereignty over the territory.
-Nevertheless, the inhabitants consistently choose to remain a British dependency.
+Nevertheless, the inhabitants choose to remain a British dependency.

 Looking across the Bay of Gibraltar (or Bahía de Algeciras, depending on your perspective) toward the Spanish port of Algeciras.
 We will depart from this port for Morocco on the following day.